LISTEN TO BOOMTOWN RADIO! “ALL the Music That Matters for the Generation That Created Rock 'n' Roll”

 Sgt.
 Pepper's Lonely Hearts Club Band

 So instead of posting an appreciation of it, here are 5 things you might not know about Sgt.
-Pepper’s Lonely Hearts club Band:
+Pepper’s Lonely Hearts Club Band:

-The album’s cover bears more than a striking resemblance to an EP released in 1964 – “Mercblecket Beats the Beatles” was a Swedish orchestral group who recorded 4 covers of Beatle tunes.
+The album’s cover bears more than a striking resemblance to an EP released in 1964 – “Mercblecket Beats the Beatles” was a Swedish orchestral group who recorded 4 covers of Beatles tunes.
 One of the group has claimed he gave a copy to Paul McCartney when the boys played Stockholm in 1964.
 McCartney has never commented on the similarity.

 Here are some other things you may not know about this classic of classics: